The Importance of Time Tracking for Big Teams

 Definition of Done (DoD) is an important concept in Scrum methodology.
 It allows the product manager to communicate their specific expectations to the development team.
 There is an implied agreement that the development team accepts and agrees to deliver on these expectations.

 However, agreeing to do something and actually doing are two different things.
-It’s easy for dev teams to lose track of the original expectations, especially if there isn’t a full time scrum master to keep them on track.
-If your dev team uses Jira, then one way to keep them on track is by embedding the DoD directly into the Jira issues using a checklist.
+It’s easy for software development teams to lose track of the original expectations, especially if there isn’t a full time scrum master to keep them on track.
+If your software development team uses Jira, then one way to keep them on track is to embed the Definition of Done directly into Jira issues using a checklist.

-This article demonstrates how you can implement DoD checklists in your Jira software projects.
+This article explains how to create Definition of Done checklists in your Jira software projects.

 Since the Definition of Done is likely to change depending on the phase of development you’re in, you’ll likely want to create various template checklists for each issue type.
 For example, you may want to create one template that is used for stories, and another for technical tasks.